Head Teacher’s Welcome

 We hope your child will feel happy at Lark Hall Infant and Nursery Academy and will achieve his or her best.
 Our promise to you is that we will do our best for your child.

 - Children are eligible to join Pre School the term in which they turn 3 years old.
 This is either a paid place (£4.00 per hour) or funded by Think 2 or the new 30 hours Funding.

 - Children are eligible for free 15 hours Pre School provision from the term after they turn 3 years old.
 Start dates are September, January and April.

 - Children whose Date of Birth fall between 01/09/2015 and 31/08/2016 are eligible to attend Reception class in September 2020 (school).

-Admission to Pre School (Term in which your child turns 3 years old)
+Admission to Pre School (Term after your child turns 3 years old)

-Parents can choose for their child to attend for their free 15 hours for either morning or afternoon sessions and pay for additional hours if required.
+Parents can choose for their child to attend for their free 15 hours at our morning, afternoon or all day sessions and pay for additional hours if required.
 We also offer places for children who receive 30 hours funding.
 To book your child’s place in Pre School please contact Lark Hall office to receive a Pre School pack.

 Transition into School from Pre School